Chandelier Removal: DIY Tutorial in 4 Simple Steps

 These images will serve as a visual guide during reinstallation or when assembling a new fixture.

-Step 2: Remove the Cover
+Step 2: Open the Ceiling Cover

 Disconnect power and confirm safety